Annotated Overlays Explained

 A marker is not a guarantee that the interpretation is final.
 It only shows where the system sees evidence worth calling out.
 Context still matters, and some regions can support more than one explanation.

 That is why overlays work best as part of the full case output, not as isolated screenshots.
+An overlay alone should not be treated as proof, a legal conclusion, an authenticity decision, or a substitute for expert review.
+It is a map for reviewing visible evidence.

 How to get cleaner overlays